realdegrees/Unity-Extension-Methods/README.md

     // Optional: EPredictionType output is the type of Vector3 that will be returned EPredictionType.Point is the default and returns the position where you need to shoot the projectile at;
              EPredictionType.Direction is the direction your porjectile needs to be shot at (Gets returned with the correct magnitude);

+NOTES:

+    At extremely high velocities the inner for loop might need to run more than 5 times to return a correct approximation.
+    However through testing I found that even at velocities up to 200m/s 5 iterations are way more than sufficient.
+    Even with 2 iterations the result is fairly accurate;

+    The result of this method will *never* return the *exact* position or direction but rather a very accurate approximation.